-The German Minor is being placed on an "administrative hold" effective immediately.
-The program will remain on hold until further notice.
+The German minor is being placed on an "administrative hold" effective immendiately.
+The program will remain on hold until futher notice.

 This minor provides students with an active command of written and spoken German and with a knowledge of historical and contemporary Germany.
 It is designed to complement programs such as Film Studies, Management, English, History, Holocaust Studies, Music, and Education.
 German minors may elect to study in Germany or Austria during their junior year through the Marburg University, the University of Maine's Junior Year in Salzburg, the Collegium Palatinum in Heidelberg, or other approved programs.
 Students planning to study abroad must consult with the Global Education Office and German faculty before departure to arrange for program approval and transfer of credit.

 New students who have had no prior German should register for IHGER 101.
 Students with one or two years of successful high school study or one college semester should register for IHGER 102.
 Students with three or more high school years or two college semesters should register for IHGER 201.
 Consult German faculty to find the most appropriate level.

 Select a minimum of 8 credits from the following:

 - GER 290 Intermediate Special Topics

 - GER 350 Study in Germany or Austria

 - GER 498 Independent Study

 - HIST 343 Europe Since 1945